-In connection with the formation of the Proposed BAM JV, BAM and the Proposed BAM JV will enter into the Build-to-Suit Agreement.
-Pursuant to the Build-to-Suit Agreement and subject to certain conditions, BAM and the Proposed BAM JV have agreed that (i) the next 500 towers to be built for BAM's wireless communications business will be constructed and owned by the Proposed BAM JV and (ii) immediately thereafter the Proposed BAM JV will have a right of first refusal to construct the next 200 additional towers to be built for BAM.
-BAM is required to submit these 700 site proposals to the Proposed BAM JV during the five-year period following the formation of the joint venture; however, the five-year period will be extended for additional one-year periods, until 700 site proposals are submitted to the Proposed BAM JV.
-The Proposed BAM JV will be required to build towers in the general vicinity of the locations proposed by BAM.
-Upon completion of a tower, it will become subject to the Global Lease (as discussed below).
-Space not leased by BAM or its affiliates on each tower is available for lease by the Proposed BAM JV to third parties.
+In connection with the formation of the joint venture, Bell Atlantic and the joint venture entered into the build-to-suit agreement.
+Pursuant to the build-to-suit agreement and subject to certain conditions, Bell Atlantic and the joint venture have agreed that (1) the next 500 towers to be built for Bell Atlantic's wireless communications business will be constructed and owned by the joint venture and (2) immediately thereafter the joint venture will have a right of first refusal to construct the next 200 additional towers to be built for Bell Atlantic.
+Bell Atlantic is required to submit these 700 site proposals to the joint venture during the five-year period following the formation of the joint venture; however, the five-year period will be extended for additional one-year periods, until 700 site proposals are submitted to the joint venture.
+The joint venture will be required to build towers in the general vicinity of the locations proposed by Bell Atlantic.
+Upon completion of a tower, it will become subject to the global lease (as discussed below).
+Space not leased by Bell Atlantic or its affiliates on each tower is available for lease by the joint venture to third parties.

-The Build-to-Suit Agreement sets out various time periods for BAM to identify its tower needs within certain search areas, and for the Proposed BAM JV to locate sites and to thereafter complete site acquisition and development work, including permitting and construction.
+The build-to-suit agreement sets out various time periods for Bell Atlantic to identify its tower needs within certain search areas, and for the joint venture to locate sites and to thereafter complete site acquisition and development work, including permitting and construction.